wireservice/agate/docs/tutorial.rst

         (agate.Formula(text_type, lambda row: '%(first_name)s %(last_name)s' % row), 'full_name'),
         (agate.Change('convicted', 'exonerated'), 'years_in_prison')
     ])

+However, it should be noted that computations in the list can not depend on the values produced by those that came before.
+Each is applied to the original :class:`.Table`.

 If :class:`.Formula` still is not flexible enough (for instance, if you need to compute a new row based on the distribution of data in a column) you can always implement your own subclass of :class:`.Computation`.
 See the API documentation for :mod:`.computations` to see all of the supported ways to compute new data.